ankeetmaini/food-express/README.md

 ```

 - Next, we need to start triggering events when our location changes, so that other people can track us.
 - While we'll trigger events for our location change, we need to secure these events so that only intended recipients can track us.
-We;ll accomplish this by using [Pusher's Channel comcept](https://pusher.com/docs/client_api_guide/client_channels)
+We'll accomplish this by using [Pusher's Channel concept](https://pusher.com/docs/client_api_guide/client_channels)
 - [Channels](https://pusher.com/docs/client_api_guide/client_channels) are a way to filter and secure events.
 In our app each user will be represented as a `channel`.
 We'll be using Pusher's [Private Channels](https://pusher.com/docs/client_api_guide/client_private_channels)

 ```js